 Cons

 Chances are, you already have a copy of Risk kicking about in your house.
 Hasbro's classic board game about sending legions of troops to conquer a sprawling map remains a staple for both tabletop superfans and casual-gaming families alike.
 But Risk: Star Wars edition isn't actually Risk at all - that was a sneaky ruse to make the game more appealing to the general audience.
-It's actually a totally different game.
+It's actually a reskin of the classic Star Wars: Queen's Gambit, an excellent game that had the misfortune to be tied to the not-too-timeless Phantom Menace - you can learn more about the original in this article.

-For starters, the board is shaped like a TIE Fighter, and this isn't only for aesthetic effect.
+The board of Star Wars Risk is shaped like a TIE Fighter, and this isn't only for aesthetic effect.
 Its three sections represent distinct battles that must be managed simultaneously.
 The central area is the typical Risk fare that sees players command B-wings, Y-wings, and other classic Star Wars ships to capture regions of space and eventually destroy the Second Death Star.

 But elsewhere on the board, rebels are assaulting the shield generator on Endor, and Luke Skywalker is battling Darth Vader.
 Players can influence these periphery battles through various dice-rolling and card moves to ensure they land favorably, earning bonuses as they do so.

-Managing three interlinked battlefronts means this is far more involved than that classic Risk formula and means the tide of battle could suddenly turn.
-Some light strategy played against the backdrop of one of the most renowned moments of the Star Wars franchise, Risk: Star Wars Edition will leave you more than satisfied.
+Managing three interlinked battlefronts means this is far more involved than that classic Risk formula, and the tide of battle can suddenly turn.
+It offers light strategy against the backdrop of one of the most renowned moments of the Star Wars franchise.

 How we chose the best Star Wars board games